Knowland Group: Products

 Target Net, Insight, and Readers are the cloud-based products offered by Knowland.
 These products accessible from a computer connected to the Internet.

 Target Net

 Target Net is a salesforce automation and meetings management tool that allows hoteliers to manage their sales funnel.

 Knowland no longer sells Target Net product, but continues to offer support for clients already using it.

 Insight

-Insight is a search engine and sales lead-generation tool that gives hotel sales teams access to a database of groups that have held millions of meetings at hotels and conference centers.
+Insight is a search engine and sales lead-generation tool that gives hotel sales teams access to a database of groups that have held meetings at hotels and conference centers.

 In 2014, Knowland released Insight's 3.0 update.
 Insight 3.0 included new features such as anonymous reviews of groups and their events, the ability to follow groups, properties, and people, and more detailed group profiles.

 After receiving many unfavorable reviews from clients regarding the changes to Insight for the 3.0 release, Knowland launched Insight 3.1 the following year (2015).
 Insight 3.1 was designed almost entirely around user feedback.